Harin329/Haockey/analysis/README.md

 To predict:
 1. Run `getData.py` to get player data
 2. Run `getFeatures.py` to select features
-3. Add Selected Features to `getPrediction.py`
 3. Run `getPrediction.py` to predict
+4. Run `results.py` to get benchmark results

+result_baseline will contain the week X 'control' results (PPG scored last week) as well as being used as week X + 1 'truth' results. result_prediction will contain the week X 'prediction' results.

 ### Validation
-The validation of the predictions can be viewed here:
+The validation of the predictions can be viewed by running `results.py`